 Verify that the licensee considered other existing degraded conditions as compensatory measures and determine whether the measures are in place, will work as intended, and are appropriately controlled.
 Verify that the licensee’s intended long-term resolution of any conditions meets the regulatory guidance.

 Meet with your supervisor or a qualified operations inspector to discuss the operability evaluations.
 Discuss some questions you could ask to help you verify that the evaluations properly support the operability decision.
-In addition, discuss any questions that you ha, and demonstrate that you can meet the evaluation criteria listed above.
+In addition, discuss any questions that you may have, and demonstrate that you can meet the evaluation criteria listed above.

 DOCUMENTATION: Operations Technical Proficiency-Level Qualification Signature Card Item ISA-OPS-3 (also ISA-OLE-10)